jhill1/SEPwC/source/R_ggplot2.inc.rst

     gb + scale_color_gradient2(midpoint = mid)

-It is possible to specify your own colour palette, but I would recommend sticking to pre-defined ones, espesially the ``viridis`` set, which are colour-blind safe.
+It is possible to specify your own colour palette, but I would recommend sticking to pre-defined ones, especially the ``viridis`` set, which are colour-blind safe.

 .. code-block::R
     :caption: |R|